 A key aspect of memory-safety is managing addresses.
 Addresses can be used for three purposes: to reduce copying, to alias variables, and to manage long-lived variables on the heap.
 In Mu we try to separate these intentions as far as possible using two address types: 'addr' and 'handle'.
-Variables on the stack are defined using raw types as we saw above.
-The address of a variable on the stack can be taken using the 'address' primitive.
-Functions may also define arguments with type 'addr' to indicate call by reference.
-Figure 8 shows how Figure 7 would be modified to accept its arguments by reference.
+Functions arguments with type 'addr' indicate call by reference.
+Figure 9 shows how Figure 8 would be modified to accept its arguments by reference.